Twenty Twenty-Six

 Some scenes from the period: Tokyo: fish market for lunch, samurai statue at Imperial Palace; Shirakawa Go: traditional houses x 4; Matsue: Adachi gardens, Matsue castle and detail, Yuushien garden scenes x 3 including 2 reflection and one fog filled; Hagi: Toko-ji temple x 3; Busan: Haedong Yonggungsa Temple: including the extraordinary decorative exterior, and the golden offering cards attached to Buddha's Birthday lanterns blowing in the wind; Gamcheon: hillside village and a quirky art installation with mirrors; Nagasaki: Art work in Daimyo's guesthouse; Uwajima: Welcoming locals flying flags, a flying black kite; Koraku-en: plank bridge.

-The 3rd voyage of my contact was a charter - meaning that my role was as general assistant aboard ad Zodiac driver.
-We went on some excursions, mostly for first aid cover and the chartering company handled all guiding and logistics.
+The 3rd voyage of my contact was a charter - meaning that my role was as general assistant aboard and Zodiac driver.
+We went on some excursions, mostly for first aid cover, with the chartering company handled all guiding and logistics.

 May - Japan aboard Heritage Adventurer